tr3ck3r/linklight/exercises/ansible_engine/8-molecule/README.md

 ### Step 1 - Docker

 We need to install and run the docker service.
 This will fire up our containers for testing images/roles.
-We'll set SELinux to permissive so that we can interact with docker as a normal non-root user.

 The docker package is in the extras repo so let's ensure that is enabled.

 ```bash
 sudo yum-config-manager --enable rhui-REGION-rhel-server-extras